-From a legal point of view, a personal injury is any injury or illness, physical or psychological, that has been caused as a result of someone’s negligence.
-The negligence could be careless driving, failure to maintain public areas, failure to deal with health and safety issues that have been identified, or failure to identify hazards which have resulted in an injury or illness.
+Legally, a personal injury is any injury or illness, physical or psychological, that has been caused as a result of someone’s negligence.
+Negligence could be careless driving, failure to maintain public areas, failure to deal with health and safety issues.
+It can also include failure to identify hazards which have resulted in an injury or illness.

 There are many different events that result in injury or illness that you might be able to claim for.
-The list below is not exhaustive, but does provide a really good idea of the range of situations in which a personal injury compensation claim may be made:
+Below is a list which is not exhaustive.
+It provides a good idea of the range of situations in which a personal injury compensation claim may be made:

 Road Traffic Accidents

 Accidents In Public Places, Like Slipping Or Tripping

 Injuries Caused As A Result Of Being Victim Of A Crime

 The cost of a claim will always depend on a number of factors and therefore it’s very difficult to say what the exact cost of a personal injury claim will be.
 It depends on the complexity of the case, whether or not the negligent party accepts fault, whether or not the case needs to go to court as well as a number of other factors.
 There are however different ways of meeting the costs of a compensation claim, one of the most popular methods being a No Win No Fee arrangement.

 No Win No Fee means exactly that.
 If we do not win your case for you, you are not liable to pay anything.